CARD: Classification and Regression Diffusion Models: Derivations and Additional Experiment Results

-In this section, we provide the experimental setup for the UCI regression baseline models (PBP, MC Dropout, Deep Ensembles, and GCDS), including learning rate, batch size, network architecture, number of epochs, etc. We applied the GitHub repo \citep{nnuncert} to run BNN models, and implemented our own version of GCDS since the code has not been published.
+In this section, we first provide the experimental setup for the UCI regression baseline models (PBP, MC Dropout, Deep Ensembles, and GCDS), including learning rate, batch size, network architecture, number of epochs, etc. We applied the GitHub repo \citep{nnuncert} to run BNN models, and implemented our own version of GCDS \citep{jointmatching} since the code has not been published.
+We note that GCDS is related to a concurrent work of \citet{yang2022regularized}, who share a comparable idea but use it in a different application: regularizing the learning of an implicit policy in offline reinforcement~learning.

 Overall, we apply the same learning rate of $0.001$ for all models on all datasets, except for PBP on the Boston dataset, which is $0.1$.
 We also apply the Adam optimizer for all experiments.
 We follow the convention in \citet{pbp} and standardize both the input features and response variable for training, and remove the standardization for evaluation.